dannpl/hype-or-flop/README.md

 - [ ] Create a Frontend to list Market
 - [ ] Create a Frontend to Bet and see market details
 - [ ] Add support to Canvas on DSCVR

+The game is simple! if Hype wins, all SOL will be split between Hype users and Flop users will lose the SOL they bet.
+All NFTs are burnt after the betting ends.